webofdata/specification-archived/specification.md

 </pre>

 The following example describes an interaction between a client and a server.
-The client requests changes, updates a local store or system with the new entity representations, stores the x-wod-next-data token, and then, later on, makes a get request that uses the stored x-wod-next-data token.
-The actual value of the x-wod-next-data header is not defined, and up to the server.
-Clients MUST not try and deconstruct the token, or create tokens.
+The client requests changes, updates a local store or system with the new entity representations, stores the wod:next-data value, and then, later on, makes a get request that uses the stored wod:next-data value.
+The actual value of the wod:next-data value is not defined, and up to the server.

 <pre>